tkurosaka/toxic-comment-classification/README.md

 # Write Up No.2
 To be done by 2/12

+I have tried to follow the Scikit-Learn tutorial [Working with Text Data](http://scikit-learn.org/stable/tutorial/text_analytics/working_with_text_data.html) but it was hard.
+I might have a grasp of what they are saying but I don't have a very clear idea.

+My *kernel* (Kaggle-speak for notebook?) has been created but hasn't been submitted.
+Not sure if still exploring phase notebook should be submitted: https://www.kaggle.com/tkurosaka/toxic-comment-id-try-1

+Instead of working on Kaggle, I created a local notebook for explortory work, which I intend to push to github at some point.

 1. What data have you gathered, and how did you gather it?
 1. How have you explored the data and what insights have you gained as a result?
 1. Will you be able to answer your question with this data, or do you need to gather more data (or adjust your question)?